-Key action items you need to do now
+Key action items now in place

-Complete the following 7 actions:
+Review the following

-Review the requirements that apply to your business for Health and Catch Certificates.
+You have completed the review of the requirements that apply to your business for Health and Catch Certificates.
 Further information is available here.

 This number is valid throughout the EU.
 It is used as a common reference number for interactions with the customs authorities in any Member State.

 If you are a trader who imports or exports goods to/from or via Great Britain, including the use of the landbridge, you have an EORI number from HM Revenue & Customs (HMRC) here.

 This is now required.
 You need an EORI number to move goods between Great Britain and the EU, i.e. to use the landbridge.

 Your external customs agent or allocated internal resource now deals with customs requirements.

 This is because compliance requirements are now significant.
 You will also be required to provide a commercial invoice; you can find a template here (xls 12Kb)